 ‘OK, that’s enough!’
 Moving quickly, lest Bark pulled the trigger, Cream quickly went up to the bear and grabbed his shoulder.
 “Bark, stop it!” she said, glaring disapprovingly at him.

 The bear cast a sidelong glance at the rabbit, his brows furrowing deeply.
 “Fine,” he huffed, pulling his arm back.
-He leaned in close to the sniveling Human.
-“You’re fucking lucky she was here to stop me, you piece of shit,” he said in an undertone before rising up and heading back, with Cream right behind.
+He leaned in close to the snivelling Human.
+“You’re fucking lucky she was here to stop me, you piece of shit,” he said in an undertone before rising and heading back, with Cream right behind.